HarrisonAllen/pebble-gbc-graphics/README.md

 # Using the Library
 Now, let's get more technical.
 I'm going to go through various things that you may want to do, and provide examples shown in the [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) and [Tiny Pilot](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/tiny-pilot).

+## Smaller examples
+I have provided a number of minimal examples for specific features.
+See [examples](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/examples) for more information.

 ## Quick Start
 The [Starter Project](https://github.com/HarrisonAllen/pebble-gbc-graphics/tree/main/starter-project) has a basic setup for you to get started with.
 It demonstrates loading a tilesheet, setting palettes, and placing tiles on the background layer.
 Be sure to change the `uuid` in `project.json`!